There Was a Coyote Who Swallowed a Flea

 Health Education

-Strand 4: Students analyze the influence of culture, media, technology, and other factors on health.
+Strand 4: Students analyze the influence of culture, media, technology,

 Concept 1: Identify the different foods of various cultures.